keshavrajbux/FinAICopilot/README.md

 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

-### Development Guidelines
-- Write tests for new features
-- Maintain test coverage above 80%
-- Follow the existing code style
-- Update documentation

 ## 📝 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 🙏 Acknowledgments

-- OpenAI for providing the GPT API
+- Anthropic for the Claude AI API
 - Supabase for the database and authentication
 - Chakra UI for the component library
-- Jest for the testing framework
+- Vercel for hosting and deployment

 ---

 <div align="center">

-By Keshav Rajbux
+Made by Keshav Rajbux

 [![Twitter](https://img.shields.io/badge/Twitter-@yourhandle-blue.svg)](https://twitter.com/yourhandle)
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-Your%20Name-blue.svg)](https://linkedin.com/in/yourprofile)